franciscoafonsoo/pyra/README.md

 ## *THIS IS A WORK IN PROGRESS*

-This does the work, but don't expect many flexibility at this point.
+This does the job, but don't expect many flexibility at this point.
 You are welcome to contribuite by opening a issue or a Pull Request.
 Any code should be formatted with Black.